redhat-cop/cloud.vmware_ops/README.md

     - Put an ESXi host in maintenance mode to adjust settings on the host, then add it back into production using the `esxi_maintenance_mode` role
     - When a new ESXi host or datastore has been added to the cluster, include the `cluster_settings` role to adjust related settings.

-* Use Case Name: Create and Manage ESXi Hosts in A Nested VCenter
+* Use Case Name: Create and Manage Virtual ESXi Hosts and a Nested VCenter
   * Actors:
     * System Admin
   * Description: